Have your say!

 Top tip from the KidRated Team:

-Come prepared!
+Shows go ahead in all but the wildest weather so come prepared!
 Bring blankets and waterproofs (yes, even in summer), and double-check the seating map for shady or sheltered spots.
-Shows go ahead in all but the wildest weather, and teens love the freedom of watching a show under the stars.

 Quick Inspiration